Auto Rental News

 3 min to read

-The average length of rental (LOR) for collision-related claims in the U.S. declined slightly in the first quarter of 2026, according to Enterprise Holdings.
+The average length of rental (LOR) for collision-related insurance claims in the U.S. declined slightly in the first quarter of 2026, according to Enterprise Holdings.

 Overall rental length averaged 16.3 days in Q1 2026, down 0.4 days from the same period a year earlier.
 The decline follows a 0.9-day drop in Q1 2025.
 Despite recent decreases, rental length remains above pre-pandemic levels, compared with 13.2 days in Q1 2020 and 12.8 days in Q1 2019.